 Spring is in the air—literally.
 Blooming flowers and budding trees can send your allergies into overdrive.
 And if you have diabetes, you face a few extra challenges when it comes to managing sniffling, sneezing, and stuffiness.
 Here’s how you can keep both diabetes and seasonal allergies under control.

 Mind Your Blood Sugar

-Over-the-counter triamcinolone nasal spray is now available to treat allergy symptoms.
-Talk with your doctor about how your medicines might affect your blood sugar.
+There are many over-the-counter products available to treat allergy symptoms, including oral medications, eye drops and nasal sprays.
+Talk with your doctor about how these products may affect your blood sugar.
 You may need to check your blood glucose more often.
-Your doctor may also recommend medicine to control blood glucose levels.
+Your doctor may also recommend adjusting your medicine to help control blood glucose levels.

-Allergy Symptoms and Side Effects—Or Low Blood Sugar?
+Allergy Symptoms, Medication Side Effects—Or Low Blood Sugar?